openstack/security-doc/security-guide/source/compliance/understanding-the-audit-process.rst

 in place.
 The first part is evaluating the design effectiveness of the control.
 This is where the auditor will evaluate whether the control is capable of effectively preventing or detecting and correcting weaknesses and deficiencies.
-A control must "pass" this test to be evaluated in the second phase.
+A control must pass this test to be evaluated in the second phase.
 This is because with a control that is designed ineffectually, there is no point considering whether it is operating effectively.
 The second part is operational effectiveness.
 Operational effectiveness testing will determine